A friend of mine recently posed this question on Facebook: As humans, what is our obsession with negativity and pain?

 Ask yourself, “What do I choose to perceive?
 Where is my focus?
 Am I resisting negative emotions, or am I allowing myself to feel them?”
 Your honest answers will guide you and help you release whatever obsessions you have.

-In conclusion, I would simply remind you of the Fourth Tenet of Joy: Every emotion you feel is an expression of the totality of your existence.
-Allow all of them to flow, and you will live a joyous life.
+In conclusion, I would simply remind you of the Fourth Tenet of Joy: Every emotion you feel is an aspect of Joy.
+Allow all of your emotions to flow, you will live a joyous life.

 About the Author